polivenok/algorithms/README.md

 Implementation of well known algorithms in scala for learning purposes.

-Tests are written in scala test using property based testing.
+Basic cases are covered with unit tests.
 To run tests execute

  `sbt test`